-- GCPS' 50/50 Model calls for at least 50% of the school day to be spent learning GCPS' Academic Knowledge and Skills (AKS) curriculum in the new language. - A team of two teachers will work together.
-Students will have mathematics, science, and literacy (specific to the foreign language) with one teacher, using the new language.
+- GCPS' 50/50 elementary school model calls for at least 50% of the school day to be spent learning GCPS' Academic Knowledge and Skills (AKS) curriculum in the target language.
+In middle and high school, DLI students have the chance to continue improving their language proficiency following a different model of more focused instruction in spelling, grammar, sentence structure, and syntax in the target language.
+In middle and high school, students can continue to learn the target language in a culture-rich immersion environment with additional focus on refining these language skills. - In elementary school, a team of two teachers will work together.
+Students will have mathematics, science, and literacy (specific to the target language) with one teacher, using the target language.
 They will have language arts and social studies with the other teacher, using English.
-Through this collaboration, students will develop proficiency in both English and the new language. - At a determined point during the school day, the teachers will switch groups of students so that all students receive instruction in both English and the target language daily. - There is no additional cost to parents for this program. - This program is wholly voluntary.
+Through this collaboration, students will develop proficiency in both English and the target language.
+At a determined point during the school day, the teachers will switch groups of students so that all students receive instruction in both English and the target language daily. - GCPS honors its commitment to DLI parents and students with a seamless K-12 language program.
+As students move into middle school and on to high school, the instruction pivots from 50/50 content-based instruction to more focused instruction in the target language needed to develop advanced language proficiency including strong reading, writing, and conversational skills. - There is no additional cost to parents for this program. - This program is wholly voluntary.
 Dual Language Immersion is only one of many quality educational opportunities available to your student. - Students enter the program in the kindergarten year.
 On rare occasions, students may enter the program during 1st grade or later.
 Opportunities for late entry to the program in 1st grade will be based on available space and additional factors determined by the classroom teacher and the school principal.
 Program entry after 1st grade will be reserved for students transferring from another Dual Language Immersion school and/or students with a high level of native or heritage language proficiency in the targeted language.
-Determinations for enrollment will be solely at the discretion of the school administration. - Each year, the program will expand to the next grade level as students move through elementary school-kindergarten through 5th grade.
+Determinations for enrollment will be solely at the discretion of the school administration. - Each year, the program will expand to the next grade level as students move through elementary school kindergarten through 5th grade.
 GCPS currently is collaborating with middle and high school principals to plan for opportunities at the middle and high school levels.